 Ground Pork Kaldereta Omelet is an interesting dish that I made from leftover Pork Giniling Kaldereta.
 There will be days wherein you will have leftovers.
 Sometimes eating left overs is not that enjoyable anymore because you just had the same food recently.
 Making something different out of your leftovers is ideal because you get to […]

 It is fair to say that sweet peas are a favorite in homes around the globe.
+In fact there are lots of benefits of sweet peas.
 Their sweet, plump taste and texture make them easy to combine with many other ingredients to create delicious dishes.
-They are often confused with snap peas and other varieties because they are enclosed in a green pod as well. […]
+They are often confused with snap peas and other varieties […]